· 2014

 · 1999

-This collection contains direct, sparse, largely autobiographical poems drawn from childhood, marriage, unsparing love affairs, and the struggle for self-sufficiency after the wreckage of bad relationships.
+A collection which contains direct, sparse, largely autobiographical poems by Lifshin, drawn from childhood, marriage, unsparing love affairs, from the pain of losing a mother, and from the struggle for self-sufficiency after the wreckage of bad relationships.

 · 2005